google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/images.md

 project_path: /web/_project.yaml
 book_path: /web/fundamentals/_book.yaml
 description: A picture is worth 1000 words, and images play an integral part of every page.
 But they also often account for most of the downloaded bytes.
-With Responsive web design not only can our layouts change based on device characteristics, but images as well.
+With responsive web design not only can our layouts change based on device characteristics, but images as well.

 {# wf_updated_on: 2014-04-29 #}
 {# wf_published_on: 2014-04-29 #}